-- c. other transactions with the excluded subsidiary; - (iv) amounts recognised in the entity's statement of financial position in respect of: - a. investment in the excluded subsidiary; - b. any balances due to or from the excluded subsidiary; - (v) whether the excluded subsidiary prepares audited financial statements; - (vi) summarised financial information in respect of the excluded subsidiary, including the excluded subsidiary's: - a. revenue; - b. profit before tax; - c. income tax expense; - d. profit after tax; - e. total assets; and - f. total liabilities: and - (vii) the basis of preparation of the summarised financial information disclosed in respect of the excluded subsidiary, including: - a. the period covered by the information; - b. the accounting framework adopted in its preparation; and - c. whether the information has been extracted from audited financial statements and if not, why not. - 19.17 As stated in paragraph 1.23, in accordance with section 380(3)(a) and Part 1 of Schedule 4 to the new CO, if a parent company presents consolidated financial statements, it must also include in the notes to the consolidated financial statements: - (a) a note which contains the parent company's company-level statement of financial position in the format in which that statement would have been prepared if the parent company had not been required to prepare consolidated financial statements; and - (b) a note which discloses the movement in the parent company's reserves.
+- a. dividends received or receivable from the excluded subsidiary; - b. impairment losses relating to the investment in the excluded subsidiary; - c. other transactions with the excluded subsidiary; - (iv) amounts recognised in the entity's statement of financial position in respect of: - a. investment in the excluded subsidiary; - b. any balances due to or from the excluded subsidiary; - (v) whether the excluded subsidiary prepares audited financial statements; - (vi) summarised financial information in respect of the excluded subsidiary, including the excluded subsidiary's: - a. revenue; - b. profit before tax; - c. income tax expense; - d. profit after tax; - e. total assets; and - f. total liabilities; and - (vii) the basis of preparation of the summarised financial information disclosed in respect of the excluded subsidiary, including: - a. the period covered by the information; - b. the accounting framework adopted in its preparation; and - c. whether the information has been extracted from audited financial statements and if not, why not. - 19.16A The disclosure requirements in paragraphs 19.16(b), (c), (d) and (g) apply to consolidated financial statements only.
+However, if a parent does not prepare consolidated financial statements because one or more of its subsidiaries are excluded from consolidation in accordance with paragraph 19.2(b), the disclosure requirements in paragraph 19.16(g) would apply to the parent's company-level financial statements. - 19.16B The summarised financial information in paragraphs 19.16(g)(vi) can be aggregated if there is more than one excluded subsidiary.
+The inter-company transactions between those excluded subsidiaries should be eliminated for aggregated summarised financial information. - 19.17 As stated in paragraph 1.23, in accordance with section 380(3)(a) and Part 1 of Schedule 4 to the new CO, if a parent company presents consolidated financial statements, it must also include in the notes to the consolidated financial statements: - (a) a note which contains the parent company's company-level statement of financial position in the format in which that statement would have been prepared if the parent company had not been required to prepare consolidated financial statements; and - (b) a note which discloses the movement in the parent company's reserves.